7 Questions Every Squarespace Designer Should Ask Themselves

 Ask Yourself

-• Which parts of a project always seem to drag on longer than I estimated?
+• Which parts of a project always drag longer than I estimated?

-• Am I constantly lowering my rates or including extras for free because I’m afraid the client will walk away?
+• Where do I keep adding extras because I’m afraid the client will walk?

-• Which tasks do I dread because they’re tedious or repetitive?
+• Which tasks do I dread because they’re repetitive or chaotic?

 Action Step